Observable adjustments in single-index models for regularized M-estimators: Proofs of Section

 are unmodified by the change of variable.
 The bound \eqref{eq:boundA} then reads $\|\bm A\|_{op} \le 1/(n\tau)$.

 Finally, let us rewrite $(\hat t^2,\hat a^2, \hat\sigma^2)$ in \eqref{hat_v_r_t} after the change of variable:

-\subsection{Proofs: $(\hat \gamma,\hat t^2,\hat \aaa^2,\hat\sigma^2)$ estimate $(\gamma_*,t_*^2,\aaa_*^2,\sigma_*^2)$.}
+\subsection{Proofs: $(\hat \gamma,\hat t^2,\hat \aaa^2,\hat\sigma^2)$ estimate $(\gamma_*,t_*^2,\aaa_*^2,\sigma_*^2)$}

-Before reading the following arguments, we recommend to first go through \Cref{prop:improved-ridge} and its short proof.
-The techniques there are used in a simpler and more restricted setting than the general setting of the present section, but are still representative of the arguments below.
+Before reading the following arguments, we recommend to first go through \Cref{prop:improved-ridge} and its short proof, as well as to understand how the informal approximations \eqref{main_Gamma_4}-\eqref{main_Gamma_5_star} lead to \eqref{314}, \eqref{316} and \eqref{leading_up_to}.
+The techniques in \Cref{prop:improved-ridge} are used in a simpler and more restricted setting than the general setting of the present section, but are still representative of the arguments below.